Brisbane Lions: Collingwood

-The angst between supporters of Collingwood and Brisbane had been caused by plenty of history between the two clubs.
-Fitzroy and Collingwood are neighbouring inner northern Melbourne suburbs with a suburban boundary separating them down the middle of Smith Street.
-This meant they shared a fierce local rivalry pre-merger, but the rivalry between the Lions and the Magpies was properly ignited post-merger in late 1999 when Collingwood played their last ever AFL game at their spiritual home ground, Victoria Park.
+Pre-1996, Fitzroy and Collingwood were fierce local rivals for over 100 years, sharing a suburban boundary down Smith Street, Melbourne, meeting in the 1905 and 1922 grand finals (both won by Fitzroy), and both clubs topping the premiership tally in the early days of the VFL.
+The bad blood between The Bears and Collingwood began in 1993 after top draft pick Nathan Buckley walked out on them and went to the Magpies after playing only a single season in Brisbane.
+Buckley was adamant that the move was the right career direction, with the belief he had more chance of winning a premiership elsewhere.
+However the rivalry between the Lions and the Magpies was properly ignited in late 1999 when Collingwood played their last ever AFL game at their spiritual home ground, Victoria Park.
 The Lions emerged 42 point victors that day and consigned the Magpies to their second wooden spoon in their VFL/AFL history.
 The rivalry between the two clubs peaked in the early 2000s, as the clubs played off in two consecutive Grand Finals in 2002 and 2003, with the Lions emerging victors on both occasions.
+The two clubs clashed once again in the 2023 Grand Final, 20 years on from their 2003 contest, with the Magpies emerging as the victors this time.
+In the 2025 Preliminary Finals the Lions would eliminate Collingwood on their way to winning the 2025 AFL Premiership.

 Gold Coast Suns

 The Brisbane Lions have a rivalry with fellow Queensland AFL team the Gold Coast Suns.
 The two teams contest the QClash twice each season.
 The first QClash was held in 2011, with the game establishing the highest pay TV audience ever for an AFL game, with a total of 354,745 viewers watching the game.

 The medal for the player adjudged best on ground is known as the Marcus Ashcroft Medal.
 It is named after former footballer Marcus Ashcroft, who played junior football on the Gold Coast for Southport and 318 VFL/AFL games for the Brisbane Bears/Lions between 1989 and 2003.
 He later joined Gold Coast's coaching staff and was the first Queenslander to play 300 VFL/AFL games.
-Lion Dayne Beams has won the medal three times, the most by any player.
+Sun Touk Miller has won the medal four times, the most by any player.

 The trophy awarded to the winner of the game is currently known as the "QClash Trophy".
 The trophy is a "traditional style" looking silver cup with a wooden base and a plaque.
 The plaque's inscription reads from left to right, "Brisbane Lions AFC", "QCLASH", "Gold Coast Suns FC".

+2025 marked the first time a Qclash was played during a final with the Lions eliminating the Suns 100 - 47.